Getting your price quote right is often the difference between winning business or losing out (again).

 • Terms and conditions (if any)

 Quoting a price makes everything clear for potential customers.
-They know what to expect and how much it'll cost - it removes any room for misunderstandings.
+They know what to expect and how much it'll cost.
+This offers transparency and removes any misunderstandings.

 Your business provides more detailed project information with a price quote.
 Prospects get the following: